-Estimation of serviceability lateral deflection of footing is based on the subgrade reaction approach or the elastic continuum approach or alternative methods accepted by the Administrator.
+Estimation of the serviceability lateral deflection of footing is based on the subgrade reaction approach or the elastic continuum approach or alternative methods accepted by the Administrator.

-7.12.4.3 Footing depth on batters
+7.13.4.3 Footing depth on batters

-For batters, where the noise fence is less than 4.0 meters high and the post is within five times of the footing diameters of the batter point, the depth of footing on flat terrain shall be adjusted for the effect of the batter in accordance with Table 7.12.4.3.
+For batters, where the noise fence is less than 4.0 metres high and the post is within five times the footing diameter of the batter point, the depth of footing on flat terrain shall be adjusted for the effect of the batter in accordance with Table 7.13.4.3.
 These factors may be changed where a detailed geotechnical assessment has been undertaken.